LSDOlab/omtools/docs/_src_docs/examples/expand/expand.rst

 Array Expansion and Contraction
 ===============================

-This expression can be used to turn a scalar into an array or an array of lower rank into an array of higher rank.
+This variable can be used to turn a scalar into an array or an array of lower rank into an array of higher rank.
 The values of the smaller array are copied across all values of the indices in the added dimensions.